Functional Mixed Membership Models: Computation

 where $\mathcal{K}^* := \left\{\mathbf{x}\in \mathbb{R}^K | \mathbf{x}'\mathbf{1}_K \ge \sqrt{k -1}\|\mathbf{x}\|_2\right\}$ and $\text{Conv}(\mathbf{Z}'):= \{\mathbf{x} \in \mathbb{R}^K | \mathbf{x} = \mathbf{Z}'\lambda, \lambda \in \Delta^N \}$, where $\Delta^k$ denotes the N-dimensional simplex.
 Ensuring that these two conditions are met is not trivial in our setting.
 Therefore, we will focus on trying to promote allocation structures such that the first condition is satisfied.
 Similarly to the case of two functional features, we aim to find a linear transformation such that the convex polytope of our transformed allocation parameters covers the most area.
 Thus letting $\mathbf{T} \in \mathbb{R}^K \times \mathbb{R}^K$ be our transformation matrix, we aim to solve the following optimization problem:

 where $|\text{Conv}(\mathbf{T}\mathbf{Z}')|$ denotes the volume of the convex polytope constructed by the allocation parameters.
-While this will not ensure that the first condition is met, it will promote an allocation structure that uses the entire simplex.
-While this algorithm does not ensure identifiability in the case when we have more than 2 functional features, it does make inference on the model more interpretable.
-Once the memberships are rescaled, we can conduct posterior inference on the mean function and covariance functions using the rescaled parameters.
+Although this will not ensure that the first condition is met, it will promote an allocation structure that uses the entire simplex.
+Although this algorithm does not ensure identifiability in the case where we have more than two functional features, it does make inference on the model more interpretable.
+Once the memberships are rescaled, we can perform posterior inference on the mean function and covariance functions using the rescaled parameters.
 In practice, maximizing the area of a convex polytope can be difficult as formulated.
 Thus, in the case when we have a three-feature model, we will first project the data onto a two-dimensional space (since we have the condition that $Z_{i1} + Z_{i2} + Z_{i3} = 1$, we do not lose any information).
 From there, we find the minimum minimum enclosing triangle that encloses the convex polytope created by the allocation parameters in the two-dimensional space \citep{parvu2016implementation}.
 We then use the vertices of the triangle to transform the data to maximize the area of the convex polytope.
 Implementation details can be found in the code for the three-feature supplemental simulation study (\url{https://github.com/ndmarco/BFMMM_Functional_Sims/tree/main/Sim_Study_1}).